yjh0410/FCOS-RT_PyTorch/README.md

-# FCOS
+# FCOS-RT
-Recently, I'm trying to reproduce FCOS again.
+Recently, I'm trying to reproduce FCOS-RT, a real-time version of FCOS

 ## Instillation
 - Pytorch >= 1.3.0